plotdb/form/doc/widget.md

  - `readonly`: true if user can edit its value
  - `defaultValue`: default value for this widget
  - `term`: Array of `op.term` objects. should be serialized when stored as data.
+ - `config`: widget specific configuration

 additional fields ( TBD )

  - `hint`: additional hint supposed to be shown after certain interaction
  - `placeholder`: placeholder value
- - `ext`: widget specific configuration

 ### value

 value ( user input ) can be anything ( string, number or object ) and is defined by implementation of specific widget.

+However, in order to provide advanced control of widgets, we also define a common specification for how a value can be defined.
+Check `value.md` for more information.

 ## Mod